Yamaha RD 200 - Yamaha RD200 Café Racer

-However it had new electric start push button powered by 12-volt DC generator (while retaining the old fashioned kickstart lever) and four-petal reed valve induction system.
+However, it had a new electric start push button powered by a 12-volt DC generator (while retaining the old-fashioned kickstart lever) and four-petal reed valve induction system.
 Disc brakes were introduced in 1976 RD 200C, followed by further improvements with Yamaha RD 200 DX in 1977.

 Yamaha RD200 Parts

 As motorcycles evolved so did their parts and factories had to adapt.
-Some parts are just not economical for Yamaha to produce anymore, so we have decided to stock some high quality reproductions for this classic RD 200 Yamaha.
-If you can’t find a specific part on our website to fit your RD200 restoration project or you need a parts list, please email us.
+Some parts are just not economical for Yamaha to produce any more, so we have decided to stock some high quality reproductions of this classic RD 200 Yamaha.
+If you can’t find a specific part on our website to fit your RD200 restoration project, or you need a parts list, please email us.